 The club is predominantly a role playing club but other game options may be put to the Committee for consideration before pitching to the rest of the members

 Games are to consist of no more than 5 members (plus the GM/DM).
-The GM/DM will be expected to accommodate a 6th player if practicable should a guest or new member join the club mid rotation.
+The GM/DM will be expected to accommodate a 6th player if practicable should a new member join the club mid rotation.

 The GM/DM may prohibit any club members from participating in a game, but must give a reason to the Committee.
 The GM/DM's decision is final.

 Members may sign up via an online games schedule.
 Places will be available on a first come, first served basis.

 1 week of the year will be allotted to hold the AGM.

 Hobbits Hole Roleplaying Club will not discriminate on any grounds including but not limited to sex, race (including colour, ethnic or national origin), sexual orientation, disability, gender reassignment, religious or political belief, pregnancy or maternity, marital status or age.
 An equalities diversity statement is appended to this constitution.